 - Familiarize with CAD Software: Get comfortable with popular CAD software like AutoCAD, Revit, or MicroStation.
 Understanding the interface, commands, and shortcuts can save time and reduce errors.

-- Use Layers Effectively: Organize your drawings by using layers for different elements (e.g., walls, beams, annotations).
+- Use Layers Effectively: Organise your drawings by using layers for different elements (e.g., walls, beams, annotations).
 This makes editing easier and enhances clarity.

 2. Precision and Accuracy

-- Snap and Grid Settings: Utilize snap and grid settings to ensure precise placement of elements.
+- Snap and Grid Settings: Utilise snap and grid settings to ensure precise placement of elements.
 This is crucial for maintaining accuracy in your drawings.

 - Dimensioning: Always double-check dimensions and annotations.
 Accurate dimensioning is vital for shop drawings and ensuring that the design can be built correctly.